List of tallest buildings in Miami: History

+20th century–2000s

-Miami's history of high-rises began with the 1912 completion of the six–story Burdine's Department Store, although the Freedom Tower, built in 1925, is Miami's best-known early skyscraper and remains an icon of the city.
+Miami's skyscraper history began in 1912 with the six story Burdine's Department Store, becoming the first skyscraper in Miami.
+The McAllister Hotel later opened on December 31, 1919, becoming the largest building in Miami located at Flagler Street and Biscayne Blvd, holding the title of tallest building until 1925.
+The Freedom Tower, built in 1925, is Miami's best-known early skyscraper and remains an icon of the city.
 From the mid-1990s through the late 2000s, Miami went through the largest building boom in the city's history.
 In what was dubbed a "Manhattanization wave", there were nearly 60 structures proposed, approved or under construction in the city that were planned to rise over 492 ft in height.
 As a result of the construction boom, only two of the city's 25 tallest buildings were completed before the year 2000, and the city has the third-largest skyline in the United States, generally ranking only behind New York City and Chicago.

 The boom, however, ended abruptly around 2008 when the real estate market crashed and the late-2000s recession began.
 By 2011 the market began to return, with new office and condominium projects such as Brickell House announced for construction beginning in 2012.
 This was followed by a second boom that is currently active as of January 2019.
 This second boom has more proposed towers for the region than were built in the first boom from 2003 to 2010.
 Only 10 buildings out of 80 on the list were built before 2000, and only 18 were built before 2005.

-Present
+2010s–present

 The tallest completed structure is Panorama Tower in Brickell.
 It reached the height taller than any other building in Miami in August 2017.
 The auger cast pile deep foundation system for Panorama Tower was installed by HJ Foundation, a subsidiary of Keller Group.
+Currently under construction are three buildings that are estimated to surpass the Panorama Tower upon completion: Waldorf Astoria Miami, Cipriani Residences Miami, and Okan Tower.

-The tallest active proposals include One Bayfront Plaza (OBP) and One Brickell City Centre (OBCC), both of which may rise over 1000 ft.
+Additionally, the tallest active proposals include One Bayfront Plaza (OBP) and One Brickell City Centre (OBCC), both of which may rise over 1000 ft.
 One Bayfront Plaza is a mixed-use building proposed for 100 South Biscayne Boulevard, approved for construction since 2007, and scheduled to be completed as early as 2018.
 Since then, it has gone through several design changes and does not have a reliable construction date.
 By the end of 2016, there were about ten proposals for supertall buildings in downtown and Brickell.
-In addition to OBCC and OPB, these included The Towers by Foster + Partners, One MiamiCentral, Waldorf Astoria Miami, Capital at Brickell (CCCC Miami), World Trade Center of the Americas, Skyrise (tower), as well as the more speculative Sky Plaza and One Fifth.
+In addition to OBCC and OPB, these included The Towers by Foster + Partners, One MiamiCentral, World Trade Center of the Americas, Skyrise (tower), as well as the more speculative Sky Plaza and One Fifth.